AwesomesauceLabs/piglet-manual/index.md

 ```
 : Minimal code to import a glTF file at runtime.

-As shown in Figure 2, a runtime glTF import happens in two parts.
+As shown in @lst:runtime-import, a runtime glTF import happens in two parts.
 First,
 we create an import task by calling `RuntimeGltfImporter.GetImportTask`,
 passing in the URL of the glTF model as a parameter.
 To load a local
 .gltf/.glb/.zip file, we may instead pass `GetImportTask` an absolute